 Since it is an “assorted package of similar items” you have some options for the ingredient declaration.
 You can do an ingredient declaration for each different soap, OR (and much easier) you can do a combined ingredient declaration.3

-Ingredients present in ALL of the products at more than 1%, listed in descending order of predominance, based on the cumulative amount (percent) in all products.
+- FIRST, All ingredient present in all the soaps at more than 1% listed in descending order of predominance, based on the cumulative amount (percentage) in all the soaps.

-Ingredients, other than color additives, present in ALL products at 1% or less, listed in any order.
+- SECOND, All ingredients, except color additives, present in ALL products at 1% or less, listed in any order (that makes it easier to figure out the additives)

 The color additives used, such as iron oxides, ultramarines, mica, and/or dyes.
-Don’t include “natural colorants” that are not approved for use in cosmetics.
+Don’t include “natural colorants” or ingredients in your color additive (i.e. colored micas) that are not approved for use in cosmetics – those get listed with the regular ingredients.

 Example